kchapelier/node-mathp/README.md

 ## Features

-* Can be use as a drop-in replacement for the Math object.
+* Can be used as a drop-in replacement for the Math object.
-* Provide implementations of missing ES6 methods (i.e. for non-harmony node environment).
+* Provide implementations of missing ES6 methods.
 * Doesn't modify the actual Math object.
 * Doesn't modify the Number prototype or rely on boxing of any kind.
+* Works in Titanium.

 ## Current methods